cbare/cbare.github.io/_drafts/2021-12-12-code-review-checklist.md

 ## What to ask

-Firstly, consider the requirements.
+First, consider the requirements.
 Every bit of code should be there because it gives something to a user.
 If the code adds a feature that someone wants, works, and has tests, the bias should be towards merging.
 Later PRs can always refactor and generalize, assuming continuous deployment.

 Is it the right scope?
 Ideally, a pull-request should add a bite size piece of functionality - a single feature, a bug fix, or a refactoring, but not all three.
 Refactorings are cleaner if no new code is added at the same time.

 You'll have a gut feel about how well new code fits into an existing code base.
 Does it deal in the same abstractions?
 Does it reimplement existing functionality?
 Is the new code immitating deprecated patterns?
 Or not following existing patterns that are good?
 If the PR clearly adds technical debt, make sure that's warranted.
 Note the decision in the PR and create a ticket to resolve the quick and dirty parts while it's fresh in mind.

+Here's a checklist I put together as a reminder to myself.
+Maybe it will help you, too.
 You'll notice that several of the bullet points below contradict others.
 If you're spotting such trade-offs and weighing them, that's judgement.

 ## Checklist